vikashoo7/Question/AWS.md

           we can use the below command to sync the s3
            #aws s3 sync s3://DOC-EXAMPLE-BUCKET-SOURCE s3://DOC-EXAMPLE-BUCKET-TARGET
        * How to sync between between the two S3 across the zone?
+            How to transfer 50tb Data in Aws?
+            What are the different type of s3 bucket?
+            How to access the S3 bucket in the difference account?
+            How to set the permissions for S3 bucket.
+So that no one can delete file?